Darjeeling Himalayan Railway: In popular culture

 The Earl of Ronaldshay described a journey on the railway in the early 1920s:

 Siliguri is palpably a place of meeting ...
 The discovery that here the metre gauge system ends and the two-foot gauge of the Darjeeling-Himalayan railway begins, confirms what all these things hint at ...
 One steps into a railway carriage which might easily be mistaken for a toy, and the whimsical idea seizes hold of one that one has accidentally stumbled into Lilliput.
 With a noisy fuss out of all proportion to its size the engine gives a jerk – and starts ...
 No special mechanical device such as a rack is employed – unless, indeed, one can so describe the squat and stolid hill-man who sits perched over the forward buffers of the engine and scatters sand on the rails when the wheels of the engine lose their grip of the metals and race, with the noise of a giant spring running down when the control has been removed.
 Sometimes we cross our own track after completing the circuit of a cone, at others we zigzag backwards and forwards; but always we climb at a steady gradient – so steady that if one embarks in a trolley at Ghum, the highest point on the line, the initial push supplies all the energy necessary to carry one to the bottom.

 The trip to Darjeeling by rail has changed little since that time, and remains popular with travelers and rail enthusiasts.
 Like tea and the Ghurka culture, the DHR has become an essential feature of the landscape and an enduring part of Darjeeling's identity.

 Film

 Several films have depicted the railway.
 Protagonist Rajesh Khanna sings "Mere Sapno Ki Rani" to heroine Sharmila Tagore, who is on the train, in the 1969 film Aradhana.
-Other films which include the railway are Barfi!, Parineeta and Raju Ban Gaya Gentleman.
+Other films which include the railway are Barfi!, Main Hoon Na, Parineeta and Raju Ban Gaya Gentleman.
 An anthropomorphized version of one of the B-Class locomotives appears briefly in Disney's Planes (2013) when an airplane flies through a tunnel and nearly collides with the train.